Post Doctoral Research Associate

 Senior Research Fellow in International Relations, DPIR, Emeritus Fellow St Antony's College

-Senior Research Fellow at Pembroke College; Director of Studies, Changing Character of War Programme
+Senior Research Fellow at the Department of Politics and International Relations and at Pembroke College; Director of Studies, Changing Character of War Programme

 Director of the Changing Character of War Centre